yqritc/RecyclerView-FlexibleDivider/README.md

 If you want to customize divider depending on the position, implement the following interfaces.

 ### List of provider
 The following providers can be implemented and controllable for each divider drawn between cells.
+Please refer to ComplexAdapter class in the [sample](/sample/src/main/java/com/yqritc/recyclerviewflexibledivider/sample) for the usage of providers in detail.

 - ColorProvider
 Provide color for divider